10 Restaurant Marketing Strategies That Will Get You More Customers

 6 – Make it Easy for People to Find Your Restaurant

 If you have a restaurant or bar, getting the word out to people about your place can be challenging.
-One way to get your customers to notice your business is to make it easy to find it.
-Some free options don’t require too much of your time to set up.
+One way to get your customers to notice your business is to make it easy to find.
+Some free options don’t require much time to set up.

 For one, you should be clear about where you’re located.
 Do you want your customers to find you through Google Maps?
 Yelp?
 Facebook?
 Twitter?
 Email?
 Or on your website?
 Whatever method you use, ensure that you’re found if people search for your restaurant.

 Many restaurants have made great strides in making their restaurants easier to find online.
 From offering a mobile-optimised website to using social media marketing and online advertising to drive traffic and increase sales, there’s no shortage of ways to ensure that people can find your restaurant online.

 It’s no surprise that mobile marketing is on the rise.
 If you haven’t noticed yet, your customers spend more time using their smartphones and tablets to browse the internet, shop online and search for businesses and products.